 1. Using the CLI on the standalone node, promote the node to be the Active node in a planned Active/Passive cluster.
+The name of the node (in this example, Copper) is now included in brackets.

 The following summary status appears: